Sunday, September 8, 2019

 Quick review of The Windup Girl by Paolo Bacigalupi

-Amazing world building, peopled with very flawed characters who are mostly looking out for just themselves.
-The novel is set in a future Thailand in a world that is near apocalyptic as it deals with climate change and rising sea levels, running out of fossil fuels, and famines caused by diseases attacking genetically engineered crops.
-Thailand is a holdout from food conglomerates who want to introduce their genetically engineered crops into the kingdom and get access to the Thai seedbank which the Thai's have used to create crops that are disease resistant.
-Add to this mix are windup people or clones, servants that have been create with jerky movements, hence the term wind-up.
-The plot has four main strings, a battle between the trade ministry, who want to open up Thailand to the overseas food conglomerates, and the environmental ministry who don't.
-The second plot revolves around a conglomerate agent's attempts to access the seedbank.
+The plot has four main strings: a battle between the trade ministry, who want to open Thailand to overseas food conglomerates, and the environmental ministry, who don’t.
+The second plot revolves around a conglomerate agent’s attempts to access the seed bank.
 A third plot is the plight of a windup girl who has been abandoned to degrading work in a brothel and her attempts to escape her predicament.
-And the final plot is that of a Chinese Malay who escaped slaughter in his own country and is attempting, through dubious means, to survive as a despised foreigner in Thailand.
-All the stories intertwine and the novel comes to a satisfying conclusion.
+The final plot is that of a Chinese Malay who escaped slaughter in his own country and is attempting, through dubious means, to survive as a despised foreigner in Thailand.
+All the stories intertwine, and the novel comes to a satisfying conclusion.

 Sunday, March 3, 2019